American Heart Association

 First, you must be registered for the class, so we know you are coming.
 Follow the steps at the bottom of this page to register.

-Before coming to your first class, you should make sure that you have all textbooks listed in the course description, and completed any requirements, such as taking a pretest or watching several videos.
+Before coming to your first class, you should make sure that you have all textbooks listed in the course description, and complete any requirements, such as taking a pretest or watching any videos.

 Will I need a book?
 Where can I buy books?

-Yes, all AHA courses require a AHA provider manual in the appropriate discipline (BLS/ACLS/PALS/PEARS).
+Yes, all AHA courses require an AHA provider manual in the appropriate discipline (BLS/ACLS/PALS/PEARS).
 Information about the required books and other mandatory prerequisites are listed in the individual course descriptions online.

 Note: Per AHA guidelines, if you do not have this book, you will not be allowed to stay for the course.

-All books are located at the PCC Sylvania campus or can be purchased from Laerdal, World Point, Channing Bete or as a eBook from the AHA .
+All books are located at the PCC Sylvania campus or can be purchased from Laerdal, World Point, Channing Bete or The AHA as a printed or eBook.
+If bringing an e-Book to class, please bring your electronic device to open it for use in class.

 Will my employer pay for me to take the class?

 Possibly.
 PCC has contracts with several employers.
-Please check with your employer for contract Information or contact Carol Shields.
+Please check with your employer for contract Information or contact us.

 Can you come to our location to teach the class?

-Yes, we can contact with you or your company to teach classes off campus, and we will let you know the price difference.
+Yes, we can contract with you or your company to teach classes off campus or at your location, and we will let you know the price difference.
 We can even customize your training to specifically meet the needs of your employer.

 Which classes require a pre-test, and how do I show that I took it?